Despair-Games/poketernity/README.md

 # Pokéternity

-Pokéternity is a browser based Pokémon fangame heavily inspired by the roguelite genre.
-Battle endlessly while gathering stacking items, exploring many different biomes, fighting trainers, bosses, and more!
+Pokéternity is a fork of PokéRogue, the popular browser based Pokémon fangame heavily inspired by the roguelite genre, led and designed by artists and developers.
+We hope to introduce many new gameplay features and quality-of-life improvements while still maintaining our roguelite influences.

+## Planned Features and Changes
+- A new story and cast of characters
+- New and better biomes!
+- Improvements in enemy team-building and AI
+- New modes and challenges inspired from Pokémon's Battle Frontier

 # Contributing

+Our contributors make Pokéternity possible.
+Discussions about balance, gameplay, and new features will be public.
+In addition, like many open-source, contributor-driven projects, we aim to have a transparent and accessible decision-making process,

 ## 🛠️ Development